untillpro/untill-driver-api2/docs/cash_machine.md

 # Cash-machine interface - ICashMachine

 Cash-machine interface is used for handling cash operations with cash-machines.
-Also interface has settings for behaviour customization

 Example implementation
 ```java